ipfs-inactive/RFC/README.md

     request, and leave a comment on the pull request explaining your changes.
     Specifically, do not squash or rebase commits after they are visible on the pull request.

+### Status: Final Call (FCP)

-  - At some point, a member of the working group will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
+At some point, a member of the working group will propose a motion for _"final comment period"_ (FCP), along with a *disposition* for the RFC (merge, close,
+    or postpone).

   - This step is taken when enough of the tradeoffs have been discussed that the working group is in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
 However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the working group.
 Working group members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
   - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
   - Before actually entering FCP, *all* members of the working group must sign off;
   this is often the point at which many working group members first review the RFC in full depth.
 - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
-It is also advertised widely, e.g. in [This Week in Rust](https://this-week-in-rust.org/).
+It is also advertised widely, e.g. in the [Weekly IPFS All Hands Call](https://github.com/ipfs/pm/#weekly-all-hands).
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.
 - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.

-## The RFC life-cycle
-[The RFC life-cycle]: #the-rfc-life-cycle
+### Status: Accepted

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the corresponding repo.
-Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Once an RFC becomes "Accepted" then authors may implement it and submit the feature as a pull request to the corresponding repo.
+Being "Accepted" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an IPFS developer has been assigned the task of implementing the feature.
+Furthermore, the fact that a given RFC has been accepted and is "Accepted" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an IPFS developer has been assigned the task of implementing the feature.
 While it is not *necessary* that the author of the